WMD-group/PyTASER/README.md

 Developed by Savyasanchi Aggarwal, Alex Ganose and Liam Harnett-Caulfield.
 Aron Walsh designed and led the project.

-A huge thanks to the whole WMD group for all the interesting discussions and improvements they suggested!
+Thanks to the whole WMD group @ Imperial/Yonsei for all the interesting discussions and improvements they suggested!